MarcoLenschau/Baby-Tools-Shop/README.md

 - Settings & Configuration for Django can be found in `babyshop_app/babyshop/settings.py`
 - Routing: Routing information, such as available routes can be found from any `urls.py` file in `babyshop_app` and corresponding subdirectories
+- Enviroment variable for the project can be found in  `babyshop_app/babyshop/.env.test`

 ### Photos